Neurodiversity-in-Business/neurodiversity-in-business.github.io/README.md

 ## Welcome
-This is the public work repository for the Neurodiversity in Buisness Website.
+This is the public work repository for the Neurodiversity in Business Website.

 ## About us